BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 Movie studios, just as any other commercial enterprise, have limited resources and it is in their interest to be able to accurately estimate the revenue a movie project will generate.

-Better gross revenue estimates and an accurate confidence interval around this estimate would assist movie studios in raising funds, creating accurate budgets and optimizing their movie pipeline.
+Better gross revenue estimates would assist movie studios in raising funds, creating accurate budgets and optimizing their movie pipeline.

 - [Data Exploration](#DataExploration)